Ferguson's Cottage: Ferguson family

 Mrs Evelyn Ferguson, also known as Nanny Ferguson, was an exceptional lady.
 Her life had lasting significance to both the Aboriginal and white communities of Coffs Harbour, the north coast region and beyond.

 During the 1950s and 1960s, the status of Aboriginal people was low and relationships with the broader community were strained.
 Housing was poor, education was minimal and health conditions were unacceptable.
 Evelyn Ferguson was a strong Aboriginal woman who confronted all of these issues head-on over her life, and in doing so provided a bridge between the Aboriginal and white communities and was a pioneer in many aspects of Aboriginal life that are now accepted as conventional.

 Evelyn Ferguson had the ability to function equally in both Aboriginal and white communities because of her wisdom, her communication skills and the respect in which she was held.
 She was an active member of the Seven Day Adventist Church and encouraged her family to attend services, facilitating cross-cultural mixing and friendships at a time when it was rare.
 She was held in high regard by the police, who knew her as "Granny Ferg".
 On many occasions during the 1950s and 1960s they brought the communities' and individual's problems to her for mediation and resolution because of her wisdom, respect and authority.

 She was also a well regarded and integral contact point between "the Welfare" and the local and regional Aboriginal communities.
 In the early days, "the Welfare" constantly intervened between kids and their families, and the families from the local area and further afield looked to Nanny Ferguson for advice and protection.
 Her battles with welfare and social service authorities were many.
 She stood up for the kids, saw that their rights were observed, gave assurances on their behalf and then ensured that the assurances were honoured.
 In the role of an Elder, she took it upon herself to protect the communities' children and defend their rights.
 Her strength of character meant that her words carried authority and were accepted by both "the Welfare" and the Aboriginal community.

 She was also respected by the business community of Coffs Harbour.
 She was a personal friend of the Symmonds family who operated a large department store, and went fishing with them on many occasions.
 She was known and respected by Hugh Bailey, the Public Works District Engineer - the person responsible for allocating the dwelling to her family.
 Such relationships during that time were extraordinary and provided an exemplary model of cross cultural acceptance for both the Aboriginal European people in the Coffs Harbour and wider community.

-The "bridge" that Nanny Ferguson forged between the Aboriginal community and local and wider community and servises was vital to the lives and history of inter ccommunity relations for the local Aboriginal people, those in the coastal region and beyond.
+The "bridge" that Nanny Ferguson forged between the Aboriginal community and local and wider community and servises was vital to the lives and history of inter community relations for the local Aboriginal people, those in the coastal region and beyond.